ModOrganizer2/modorganizer-basic_games/README.md

 ### List of valid keys

+If the column `Ini` is empty, it means it only accepts a basic string.

 | Name | `IPluginGame` method | Python | Ini |
 |------|----------------------|--------|-----|
 | Name | `name` | `str` | |